-On Monday 19th January, Year 6 pupils from The Oratory Prep School enjoyed a deliciously educational visit to Leighton Park School, taking part in an engaging Sustainable Food Workshop that explored the links between food, sustainability and hands-on cooking.
+On Monday 19th January, Monday 2nd February and Monday 9th March, Year 6 classes from The Oratory Prep School enjoyed a deliciously educational visit to Leighton Park School, taking part in an engaging Sustainable Food Workshop that explored the links between food, sustainability and hands-on cooking.

 The pupils were introduced to key environmental concepts including food miles, carbon footprints and the importance of eating seasonally.
 Sustainability is a core value at Leighton Park, and the session encouraged the children to think more deeply about how their everyday food choices can impact the planet.